Etihad still open to Alitalia talks, but won't budge on demands

-Loss-making Alitalia was kept afloat by a government-engineered 500 million euro (410.65 million pounds) rescue package last year, but it needs to find a cash-rich partner quickly to revamp its flight network or risk having to ground its planes.
+Loss-making Alitalia was kept afloat by a government-engineered 500 million euro ($691 million) rescue package last year, but it needs to find a cash-rich partner quickly to revamp its flight network or risk having to ground its planes.

 Sources have said that Abu Dhabi-based Etihad could invest 500 million euros in return for a 49 percent stake, but talks reached a stalemate this month when the Italian carrier raised concerns over the Gulf airline's conditions.